OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/Behind the Reel (series).md

 - At 0:54 [[Behind the Reel - Slides on Acetates]]
 - At 2:52 [[Behind the Reel - Design from Trust]]
 - At 2:52 [[Behind the Reel - The Joy Line]]
-- Behind the Reel - Q&A with Nathan
+- At 3:29 Behind the Reel - Q&A with Nathan
-- Behind the Reel - Family Pics
+- At 2:38 Behind the Reel - Family Pics
-- Behind the Reel - Re-Shape Your Industry
+- At 3:15 Behind the Reel - Re-Shape Your Industry
-- Behind the Reel - All Four Ses
+- At 1:54 Behind the Reel - All Four Ses
-- Behind the Reel - Rethink Your Constraints
+- At Behind the Reel - Rethink Your Constraints